If you run social media accounts for your own brand or a client’s, you need to understand the importance of including a call to action in your post.

 Remember to write great CTAs, leverage CTA buttons wherever possible, and make your user’s next steps crystal clear.
 When your audience knows exactly what you want them to do next, they’ll be that much more likely to act.

 Ready to up your social media game?
-Check out our Social Media Marketing Intensive Course here.
+Check out our plans here.